First-Order Bayesian Regret Analysis of Thompson Sampling: Proof of Theorem

 Now we use these lemmas to prove Theorem~\ref{thm:bayesianexplorer}.
 In both halves, the main idea is that if something holds with high probability for any loss sequence, then the player must assign it high probability on average.

 \begin{proof}{of Theorem~\ref{thm:bayesianexplorer}A:}\\

-Let $E$ be the event that for all $t$ with $L_t^{\mathcal R}(i)\leq \underline{L}^*$ we have By Lemma~\ref{lem:bayesianexplorerR} we have $\mathbb P[E]\geq 1-\frac{2}{T^2}$ for any fixed loss sequence.
+Let $E$ be the event that for all $t$ with $L_t^{\mathcal R}(i)\leq \oL^*$ we have By Lemma~\ref{lem:bayesianexplorerR}, $\mathbb P[E]\geq 1-\frac{2}{T^2}$ for any fixed loss sequence.
 The player does not know what the true loss sequence is, but his prior is a mixture of possible loss sequences, and so the player also assigns $E$ a probability at least $1-\frac{2}{T^2}$ at the start of the game.
-Let $F$ denote the event that the player assigns $E$ probability $\mathbb P_t[E]\geq 1-\frac{1}{T}$ at all times during the game.
-Since probabilities are martingales, $F$ has probability at least $1-\frac{2}{T}$ by Doob's inequality.
+Let $F$ denote the event that